-Whether you are the buyer or the seller in a real estate transaction, you probably already know that there are a bunch of things that can slow down the process, and you don’t necessarily want to expecting for a sale to close, just to figure out that it either won’t, or it will take significantly longer to close the sale than you were hoping for.
+Whether you are the buyer or the seller in a real estate transaction, you probably already know that many things can slow down the process.
+You don’t necessarily want to expect a sale to close and figure out that it either won’t.
+Maybe it will take significantly longer to close the sale than you were hoping for.

-Although you may be hoping to get out of that rental apartment that you have and move into your brand new home, there may just be certain things that could change the rate at which you are able to do so.
-Since we are a website selling lead paint test kits, you are probably not surprised to find out that the presence of this heavy metal could just be the reason why the timeline you were hoping for isn’t in fact realistic.
+We are a website selling lead paint test kits.
+You are probably not surprised to find out that the presence of this heavy metal could be why the timeline you were hoping for isn’t realistic.

 What should you be expecting if a home is marked contingent when you are searching around?